Max Mallin QC

 - ICF v Mistry.
 Max acted for the Claimant in this claim for damages/equitable compensation against an ex-director of the claimant company.
 Max obtained a freezing injunction on very short notice in March 2016.

-- African Land Ltd v Haddow & others: Max acted for the Claimant in this high value action for fraud and breach of contract in relation to investment in plots of land in Sierra Leone.
-Max obtained a number of interlocutor orders on behalf of the Claimant including freezing injunction prior to the settlement of the case.
+- African Land Ltd v Haddow & others.
+Max acted for the Claimant in this high value action for fraud and breach of contract in relation to investment in plots of land in Sierra Leone.
+Max obtained a number of interlocutory orders on behalf of the Claimant including freezing injunction prior to the settlement of the case.